 Using the wrong keywords.

 Essentially keywords are the topics that your content is created around and are the terms and phrases an end-user enters Bing or Google to search for a website or additional subject information.
-Google’s crawlers use keywords and other SEO factors to quickly analyze your website’s purpose.
+Google’s crawlers use keywords and other SEO factors to quickly analyze your website’s purpose and content.
 If your keywords are generic, you may draw visitors to your site that are uninterested in your products or services, which will cause them to bounce and click to a new site.
 Using keywords that are broad bring with it competition and global keywords can be ineffective if you’re a local business.

 The best use of keywords is choosing words and phrases that are specific as possible.
 Using “spa” as a keyword can bring lots of traffic or it could become lost in a sea of websites for spas on the internet.
 However, if you use “holistic spas in New York City,” the chances you’ll rank higher and receive quality traffic will be greater.